Acidburn0zzz/Node_Mode/README.md

                             [,''],
                           ]

-to see the unshift functionality
+to see the unshift readable functionality
+//try to use unshift data, the readable doesn't check if the writeable needs to be drained

 const node_mode_threads = [
                             ['unshift_group',      'stream_finished'         ],